AndyCappDev/tourbox-linux/README.md

 The installer will:
 1. Create a Python virtual environment
 2. Install the driver and dependencies
-3. Set up your configuration file
+3. Set up your configuration file - It will ask for the Bluetooth MAC address from setp 1.
 4. Install and enable the systemd service

 Log off and log back on again or reboot